Disruption of shoots

-At least two individuals should have mobile phones together with the contact details for the local rural crime officer.
-999 should be used if necessary.
+There should be at least two individuals equipped with mobile phones together with contact details for the local rural crime officer.
+Dial 999 if necessary.

-The shoot captain or gamekeeper should have a camera or mobile phone capable of taking photo’s and a notebook & pen for recording evidence.
+The shoot captain or gamekeeper should have a camera or mobile phone capable of taking photographs and a notebook and pen for recording evidence.
 Descriptions of individuals are particularly important.
-It may be necessary to identify an offender in court, when they are more smartly dressed, and link them to particular actions.
+It may be necessary to identify an offender in court, when they will be more smartly dressed, and link them to particular actions.
 Record details of any vehicles used.